tobiasbriones/blog/swe/cs/fp/domain/design/removing-record-redundancy-with-sum-and-refinement-types/index.md

 # Removing Record Redundancy with Sum and Refinement Types

+Systems should initiate simplification by removing common duplications like records that only differ in their name, particular types already created as a universal definition, and runtime memory waste.
+The engineer should probably leverage algebraic and refinement types with composition for an optimal design.

 ## Physical Redundancy

 Creating repeating structures is a design flaw that should probably be removed